code-coaching/quasar-tailwind/README.md

 # Quasar Tailwind (quasar-tailwind)

-A Quasar template combined with TailwindCSS
+A Quasar template combined with TailwindCSS, provided by [Code Coaching](https://code-coaching.dev).

 ## Install the dependencies